Build Understanding and Experience of Community

 Teacher in Residence Opportunity

-Each summer for ten weeks, one Detroit-area teacher helps develop resources, make connections, and guide the direction of philanthropic urban education.
-Teachers in Detroit or Wayne County interested in serving as a Teacher in Residence for this project may download or contact Betsy at [email protected] for an application.
+Each summer for ten weeks, one Detroit-area teacher helps develop resources, make connections with Wayne County teachers, and guide the direction of philanthropic urban education.
+Teachers in Detroit or Wayne County interested in serving as a Teacher in Residence for this project may download the application or contact Betsy at [email protected] to request or submit the application.

 Teachers in Residence from Previous Years: